swap72/72Laboratories/Curated_Plan/decision.md

 - Start learning **Go** if you’re into **cloud technologies** and **developer operations**.
 - As a hobby, I’m currently learning **Rust** and squeezing out some time to read about the **Zig programming language** for **embedded systems**.

+#### And Why Limit yourself??
+- Earning money, wanting more is not a sin, you can always be a master of 4-5 languages, tools and frameworks.
 ---

 ## ✅ DOs :